Immigration policy of the United States: Deferral policy

-The United States has policies in place that provide for deferred action on removal of undocumented immigrants.
-When undocumented immigrants are placed under deferred action, the federal government does not take legal action against them for their immigration status and removal proceedings do not take place.
+The United States has policies in place that provide for deferred action on removal of illegal immigrants.
+When illegal immigrants are placed under deferred action, the federal government does not take legal action against them for their immigration status and removal proceedings do not take place.
 The Reagan administration implemented the Family Fairness program in 1987.
-Following the passage of the IRCA, some undocumented immigrants were granted legal status, but their immediate relatives were not.
+Following the passage of the IRCA, some illegal immigrants were granted legal status, but their immediate relatives were not.
 The Family Fairness program granted deferment to some immediate relatives of immigrants that obtained legal status under the Immigration Reform and Control Act.
 The program was expanded in 1990, and it was codified into law later that year under the Immigration Act of 1990.

-The Obama administration implemented the Deferred Action for Childhood Arrivals (DACA) program in 2012 to support undocumented immigrants that arrived in the United States as children.
-Under this program, eligible undocumented immigrants are granted a two-year deferral from removal and be authorized to legally work in the United States.
+The Obama administration implemented the Deferred Action for Childhood Arrivals (DACA) program in 2012 to support illegal immigrants that arrived in the United States as children.
+Under this program, eligible illegal immigrants are granted a two-year deferral from removal and be authorized to legally work in the United States.
 The two-year period is also subject to renewal.
 Eligibility requirements include being between the age of 15 and 31, having come to the United States before reaching the age of 16, having lived in the United States continuously for at least five years, and having any of the following: a high school diploma or GED, an honorable discharge from the military, or current enrollment as a student.
 Applicants are also limited by criminal records or other threats to public safety or national security.
 Children of legal migrants do not qualify for DACA protection because they entered the country legally.
 The Obama administration sought to implement a second deferral program, the Deferred Action for Parents of Americans (DAPA), in 2014.
-Under this program, deferment would be granted to eligible undocumented immigrants that are the parents of American citizens or lawful permanent residents.
+Under this program, deferment would be granted to eligible illegal immigrants that are the parents of American citizens or lawful permanent residents.
 It was challenged in United States v.
 Texas and eventually rescinded by the Trump administration before it was implemented.